helgatheviking/Nav-Menu-Roles/readme.txt

 = Workaround #2 =

-As a workaround, you can switch to a default theme (or disable the conflicting plugin), edit the Nav Menu Roles, for each menu item, then revert to your original theme/ reenable the conflicting plugin.
+As a workaround, you can switch to a default theme (or disable the conflicting plugin), edit the Nav Menu Roles, for each menu item, then revert to your original theme/ re-enable the conflicting plugin.
 The front-end functionality of Nav Menu Roles will still work.

 = Workaround #3 =